efahale/ibanApi/README.md

 # ibanApi
 exposes one endpoint /iban/:iban where :iban must be replaced with the IBAN number one wants to validate.
-IBAN number to vlidate must be without whitespaces.
+IBAN number to validate must be without whitespaces.
 - Valid IBAN number gives 200 OK success status response code and empty body
-- Invalid IBAN number gives 400 status reponse code and body contains an error message in json format
+- Invalid IBAN number gives 400 Bad Request status reponse code and body contains an error message in json format
-- Invalid endpoint gives 404 status response code
+- Invalid endpoint gives 404 Not Found status response code

 ## Contents
 - [What is checked]("what-is-checked)